 (b) The Parent has filed an election (the "BDC Election") and has duly elected to be a business development company and is subject to the provisions of Sections 55 through 65 of the Investment Company Act.
 At the time the BDC Election was filed with the SEC, it (i) contained all statements required to be stated therein accordance with, and complied in all material respects with the requirements of the Investment Company Act and (ii) did not include any untrue statement of material fact or omit to state a material fact necessary to make the statements therein not misleading.
 The Parent has not filed with the SEC any notice of withdrawal of the BDC Election pursuant to Section 54(c) of the Investment Company Act, the BDC Election remains in full force and effect, and, no order of suspension or revocation of the BDC Election under the Investment Company Act has been issued or, to the knowledge of Parent, proceedings therefore initiated or threatened by the SEC.
-Except as set forth in Section 3.1(b) of the Parent Disclosure Schedule, the operations of the Parent are in compliance with the provisions of the Investment Company Act and the rules and regulations thereunder, including the provisions applicable to business development companies.
-The Acquisition Subsidiary, immediately following the Reincorporation Merger, will be a business development company and subject to the provisions of Section 55 through 65 of the Investment Company Act.
+Except as set forth in Section 3.1(b) of the Parent Disclosure Schedule, the operations of the Parent are in compliance with the provisions of the Investment Company Act and the rules and regulations thereunder, including the provisions applicable to business development company and subject to the provisions of Section 55 through 65 of the Investment Company Act.